 Fine writes in an educated and practiced way, gracefully balancing short, clear descriptions alongside long complex sentences with a writer’s vocabulary.
 Her vocabulary choice and style means her writing is easily distinguished in the sea of popular-psychology books.
-She also clearly references the studies she discusses, by providing an appendix which contains citations for every footnote in every chapter.
+She also clearly references the studies she discusses, by providing an appendix which contains citations for every footnote of each chapter.

-In the middle of the book, Fine dives in to philosophical issues such as free will and consciousness.
-Much of this chapter is inspired by the experiments of neuroscientist Benjamin Libet, which seemed to show that people experienced the muscular impulse to move their fingers before they consciously had the desire to move their fingers.
-While some authors and online thinkers have extrapolated from Libet’s research and promoted the view that free will is solely an illusion, Fine steers clear of joining them.
+Fine later dives into philosophical issues such as free will and consciousness.
+Much of this section is inspired by the experiments of neuroscientist Benjamin Libet, which seemed to show that people experienced the muscular impulse to move their fingers before they consciously desired to move their fingers.
+While some authors and online thinkers have extrapolated from Libet’s research to promote the view that free will is solely an illusion, Fine steers clear of joining them.
 Instead, she encourages readers to think about the question, and to imagine the consequences of that conclusion.

 In her introduction to priming, Fine likens priming to waking up neurons which are relevant to the stimulus; these woken neurons wake up their neighbours, who wake up their neighbours, and so on.
 Fine discusses how every word, sound and idea can prime others, and how we are continually being primed by every stimulus we experience, in ways which make sense only to us.
 However, she then segues into describing experiments where primes are contrasted against neutral stimuli.
 To me, this combination made no sense: if every stimulus can prime, then how can anything be neutral?
 Also, how can we know that the prime stimulus is having the intended effect in every participant?

 The penultimate chapter is home to the largest and most impactful family of biases; racial biases.
-Here, AMOIO develops its most serious tone and makes you think about the impact of a society built on biased brains.
+Here, A Mind of Its Own takes a more serious tone which makes you think about the impact of a society built on biased brains.
 For me, this chapter invited a weighty sense of frustration; I also questioned whether some of these consequences could ever be undone.
 The final chapter, which discusses how we can start to fix the problems induced by our biases, is optimistic enough to lighten that weight ever so slightly.
 However, Fine (sensibly) doesn’t pretend that merely trying to do better will instantly resolve issues.
 She explains that change is long-term, slow, and vulnerable to the exact same biases it aims to reduce; right now, that’s a useful message to hear.

-Fine’s background research and writing ability mean that AMOIO is an engaging read that explains research findings well without straying into rambling or personal hypotheses.
+Fine’s background research and writing ability make A Mind Of Its Own an engaging read that clearly explains research findings without straying into rambling or personal hypotheses.
 However, it has been let down by its subject matter, as in the 13 years since this book was first published, social psychology has lost some of its glory.
-Issues with replicating published studies, and faults within the entire field of social priming, have created doubt about how trustworthy many individual social psychology findings are.
+Issues with replicating published studies and faults within the entire field of social priming have created doubt about how trustworthy individual social psychology findings are.

 This book could have been read uncritically in 2005, but not now.
 As a layperson’s guide to cognitive biases and blind spots, A Mind of Its Own succeeds due to its clear explanations and analogies.
 But anyone just discovering this book in 2018 would need to augment this information with more up-to-date material on social psychology, rather than blindly trusting the summaries presented here.